crossbario/crossbar/docs/pages/installation/Installation.md

 * [Installation on CentOS and RedHat](Installation on CentOS and RedHat)
 * [Installation on FreeBSD](Installation on FreeBSD)

+Using the binary packages above, whether on bare metal, on virtual machines or within OS containers (Docker et al), is the recommended way to deploy Crossbar.io in production.

 ## Docker Images

 We provide official Docker images for Crossbar.io in different flavors.
-This is an easy way of getting started with Crossbar.io quickly:
+This is both a quick way getting started with Crossbar.io and a good approach going to production:

 * [Using Docker](Using Docker)